tinytrade/.github/profile/README.md

 ## Hi there 👋

-This is the weekend market, call for partners.
+This is the weekend market; calling for partners.